mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/deploy-kaptain/index.md

 1. Create the resource in the Workspace you just created, which instructs Kommander to deploy the `AppDeployment` to the `KommanderCluster`s in the same Workspace.

-## Enable an application with a custom configuration using the CLI
+## Enable Kaptain with a custom configuration using the CLI

 If you want to customize your installation and modify the custom domain name, external Dex, creation of profiles, certificates, etc. continue with these steps: